abpframework/abp/docs/en/Community-Articles/2020-08-18-DevExtreme-With-ABP/Using-DevExtreme-In-ABP-Based-Application.md

 Then we can add this view component to `<head>` section by using **hooks**.

-Open your `DevExtremeSampleWebModule.cs` file in your `DevExtremeSample.Application.Web` project and add following code to `ConfigureServices` method.
+Open your `DevExtremeSampleWebModule.cs` file in your `DevExtremeSample.Web` project and add following code to `ConfigureServices` method.

 ```csharp
 Configure<AbpLayoutHookOptions>(options =>